sasikumarb-10/05-DESIGN-AND-ANALYSIS-OF-MICROSTRIP-ANTENNA-USING-CST-MICROWAVE-STUDIO-LAYOUT-/README.md

 **	Design of microstrip line terminated with quarter wave line and the desired load**

 <img width="642" height="184" alt="image" src="https://github.com/user-attachments/assets/4fcf36a6-131b-45e0-b569-8f50565faf0e" />

 **	S11 characteristics of the microstrip line terminated with quarter wave line and the desired load**

 <img width="558" height="162" alt="image" src="https://github.com/user-attachments/assets/863dbdd2-254c-4165-b167-3bdbb331efc7" />

 **Conclusion:**

+The quarter wave transformer was succesfully designed using CST Microwave studio to match mico strip line with a 123 ohm load.

-From this experiment we got the bandwidth value of 1.33 Ghz with a impedance matching of 78.42 ohm and also got the width of quarter wave line of 1.138 mm.
+From this experiment we got the bandwidth value of 1.33 Ghz with a impedance matching of 78.42 ohm and also got the width of quarter wave line of 1.138 mm..